George Fletcher Moore: In Australia

 In July of the same year, Moore's judicial position was handed over to Mackie, and Moore was instead appointed Advocate-General.
 Moore was initially very upset about his re-appointment, because of the loss of social status in changing from a judge to a lawyer.
 His new position, however, accorded him a seat on the colony's Legislative Council, and was therefore a position of great influence.
 Moore took a dislike to many of Governor Stirling's policies, and opposed him on a number of measures.
-In particular, from March 1835 he continually opposed Stirling's proposal to raise a troops of mounted police to protect against attack by natives.
+In particular, from March 1835 he continually opposed Stirling's proposal to raise a troop of mounted police to protect against attack by Aboriginal people.

 Early in 1839, John Hutt took office as governor.
-He shared Moore's interest in the language of the Aborigines, and shortly after his arrival the two of them commenced a project to produce a dictionary of the Aboriginal language.
+He shared Moore's interest in the language of the Aboriginal people, and shortly after his arrival the two of them commenced a project to produce a dictionary of the Aboriginal language.
 By August 1840 the dictionary was largely complete.
 Moore took extended leave in March 1841, returning to London for two years.
 In 1842, Moore's dictionary was published under the title A Descriptive Vocabulary of the Language in Common Use Amongst the Aborigines of Western Australia.

 Moore returned to Western Australia in 1843, when the Swan River Colony was in a severe recession.
 Over the next few years, he vigorously opposed a number of proposed measures intended to soften the effects of the recession on leading land holders.
 Moore claimed that most of the large land holders that were facing economic ruin had been brought to that position through mismanagement.
 His hard line made many influential enemies, and his popularity plummeted.
 His views began to attract ridicule both in the Legislative Council and in the press, but he remained influential as he had the confidence of successive governors John Hutt and Andrew Clarke.

 On 29 October 1846, Moore married Fanny, stepdaughter of Governor Clarke.
-In the final months of 1846, both the Governor and Colonial Secretary Peter Broun were seriously ill.
-As son-in-law of the Governor, Moore was one of a few persons allowed access to the Governor by his doctors.
+In the final months of 1846, both the governor and Colonial Secretary Peter Broun were seriously ill.
+As son-in-law of the governor, Moore was one of a few persons allowed access to the governor by his doctors.
 Because of this substantial advantage, Moore was appointed acting colonial secretary in November 1846.
 Broun died that same month, and Clarke died in February 1847, but Moore continued acting in the position until the arrival of the new colonial secretary, Richard Madden, in March 1848.

 Under the acting governorship of Frederick Irwin, Moore's popularity waned further.
-The government of Irwin and Moore was extremely unpopular; Battye (1924) writes "every administrative act was viewed with suspicion. ...
+The government of Irwin and Moore was extremely unpopular; Battye writes, "every administrative act was viewed with suspicion. ...
 Long years of depression and struggle had made the colonists pessimistic, and ... they threw the blame on the Government of the day."
 The eventual appointments of Madden and the new governor, Charles Fitzgerald, left Moore with almost no influence in the new government.